mlinreallife/blog/content/posts/data_drift.md

 The distance between two distributions doesn't tell you when you have to be concerned.
 You must set a threshold to send an alert.
 This is what a statistical test does. *p-value* is surely not the best metric.
 But at least, it's easier to understand a *p-value* than a *wasserstein distance*.

-The paper talks about a library I definitively want to test: [alibi-detect](https://github.com/SeldonIO/alibi-detect).
+The paper talks about a library I definitely want to test: [alibi-detect](https://github.com/SeldonIO/alibi-detect).
 It was designed to detect data drift with hypothesis tests: *Kolmogorov-Smirnov* and *Maximum Mean Discrepancy*.

 ## Conclusion

 To answer the question previously asked *Data drift monitoring: hypothesis tests or statistical distances?*, I don't know. *Data Drift* is currently an open research area.
-So, it's normal not to know.
-What I definitively believe is that it's a tough but important topic.
-Then I would say it's better to do something - hypothesis test or statistical distance - instead of nothing.
+I guess it's normal not to know.
+What I definitely believe is that it's a tough but important topic.
+Then I would say it's better to do something - hypothesis tests or statistical distances - than nothing.

 [Azure Machine learning](https://azure.microsoft.com/fr-fr/services/machine-learning/) or [Mona Labs](https://www.monalabs.io/) proposes off-the-shelf solutions.